langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - **Continuous Logging & Monitoring**:

-  - Implementing comprehensive logging mechanisms enables organizations to track user access, data transfers, configuration changes, and security incidents within their cloud infrastructure.
+  - Implementing comprehensive logging mechanisms enables organisations to track user access, data transfers, configuration changes, and security incidents within their cloud infrastructure.
 Real-time monitoring of logs facilitates prompt detection and response to threats and suspicious activities, while the analysis of logged data provides insights into system performance and vulnerabilities.
     [O'Reilly: 97 Things Every Application Security Professional Should Know][ oreilly-97-things-every-application-security-professional-should-know]

-- **Data Protection in Multitenant Environments**:
+- **Data Protection in Multi-tenant Environments**:

   - To mitigate risks, organisations should focus on strategies such as data isolation, encryption, access control and authentication, vulnerability management, security monitoring and logging, SLAs, contractual agreements, and regular security assessments.
     [O'Reilly: 97 Things Every Application Security Professional Should Know][